Blog

 Here are HIPAA Privacy Rules outlining patient rights concerning their PHI:

-• Notice of Privacy Practices (NPP): Patients must receive an NPP upon admission, in a way that’s easy to understand and clearly outlines patient rights and the 18 HIPAA identifiers.
-It should also explain the permitted and prohibited uses of PHI covered by the entity.
+• Notice of Privacy Practices (NPP): Patients must receive an NPP upon admission, in a way that’s easy to understand.
+The NPP explains how PHI may be used and disclosed, clearly outlines patient rights including how to file complaints, and details the permitted and prohibited uses of PHI covered by the entity.

 • Requesting Amendments to medical records: The HIPAA Privacy Rule also grants patients the right to request corrections of any inaccuracies.